NVDA Q3 Earnings Alert: Why our AI stock picker is still holding Nvidia stockRead More

 -

-TOKYO (Reuters) - The U.S. dollar firmed against its major peers on Tuesday after Federal Reserve Chair Jerome Powell pushed back against bets on more supersized interest rate cuts.
+LONDON/TOKYO (Reuters) -The dollar rose broadly on Tuesday after Federal Reserve Chair Jerome Powell pushed back against bets on more supersized interest rate cuts.

 The yen steadied close to the middle of its range against the dollar over the past month, after a volatile two days as traders sized up Japan's incoming prime minister and his cabinet.

-Powell adopted a more hawkish tone in a speech at a conference in Tennessee, saying the U.S. central bank would likely stick with quarter-percentage-point interest rate cuts moving forward.
+Over in the United States, Powell adopted a more hawkish tone in a speech at a conference in Tennessee, saying the world's biggest central bank was likely to stick with quarter-percentage-point interest rate cuts from now on.

 "This is not a committee that feels like it is in a hurry to cut rates quickly," he said.